 Autism Spectrum Disorder

 Autism is an often misunderstood condition.
-At our centre we believe that people with Autism may simply have a different way of processing the world.
-For the person with Autism it can be hard work having to think about everything that others may take for granted.
+At out clinic we believe that people with Autism may simply have a different way of processing the world.
+For the person with Autism, it can be hard work having to think about everything that others may take for granted.
 It may also be difficult for those who are closest, to have the patience, to understand the person and what Autism means for them, to motivate and facilitate experiential learning with the right mix of structure, discipline and flexibility, to understand the reasons behind the challenges, pre-empting challenges and helping the person develop ways of overcoming those challenges, nurturing strengths and exploring possibilities.

 A person with pragmatic problems may say inappropriate or unrelated things during conversations, tell stories in a disorganized way or have little variety in language use.